We Will Rock You

 Written by Brian May, Remixed by Rick Rubin

-Appears on: News of the World Hollywood Remaster (1991), US We Will Rock You 5 Track CD Single (1991),
+Appears on: News of the World Hollywood Remaster (1991), US We Will Rock You 5 Track CD Single (1991), US We Will Rock You 12" promo vinyl (1991), UK The Singles Collection Volume 4, BASIC Queen Bootlegs promo CD, BASIC Beats Sampler promo CD

-Also known as Ruined by Rick Rubin on the CD single, not to be confused with the one on the 12" vinyl promo, which is a different mix.
+Also known as Ruined by Rick Rubin on the CD single, not to be confused with the one on the 12" vinyl promo, which is a different remix.
 An interesting remix, but gets tiresome after the first 2 1/2 minutes.
 It starts with the sound of a needle being placed on a record, plays a bit of the album take, and then goes into the remix.
 The track also features some scratching and drumming effects.
 The last half of the song is a loop (that lasts way too long) of Brian's guitar and the band singing the chorus.
 The end features some sampled voices and a fade-out.

 We Will Rock You (Ruined by Rick Rubin Edit) 2:25